Nevexo/bt-lantis/README.md

 Connection sharing is great for low-bandwidth services such as web servers as it will share a single SSH tunnel for multiple services, reducing the route table size and load on the server.

 Single connections mean only one service can be sent down a tunnel, this is recommended if the service you're using uses a lot of bandwidth, such as a game server.

+## Running bt-lantis

+BT-LANTIS requires Python3 to be installed on the host machine, no other modules are required.

+If you're using 'lantis.yaml' as your config file, you can just run `python3 bt-lantis.py` and ports.lantis.csv will be dropped into the same directory.

+### Command line arguments

+  -c - Specify a different config file | -c <yaml-file>

+  -o - Specify a different output file, set to 'shell' to print output to shell. | -c <shell/yaml-file>

+  -v - Enable verbose output, useful for debugging

+  --ignore-disabled - Do not write disabled rules into the config file, useful for shared connections.